pgu/books/README.md

 <strong>@deprecated</strong>

 <p>
-After the launch of Google's search API and GWT's bootstrap, this project has been redesigned and became <a href="https://github.com/pgu/pgu-books/">pgu-books</a>
+After the launch of the Google's Search API and the GWT-Bootstrap project, this project has been redesigned and became <a href="https://github.com/pgu/pgu-books/">pgu-books</a>
 </p>

         // wc -l $( find -name '*.txt' ) | sort -n